patrickhaley/gam-docker/README.md

    ```bash
    docker ps
    ```

-Note: These instructions work for both locally built images and the pre-built Docker Hub image.
+Note: These instructions work for both locally built images and the pre-built Docker Hub image, across all supported platforms.

 ### Using GAM7